soccerties/esp-twitter-lamp/README.md

 # esp-twitter-lamp
 ESP8266 based smart lamp which searches Twitter and flashes different colors depending on tweets.
+If the word Cassandra is found the lamp will flash blue.
+If MongoDB is found it will flash green.
+And if Datastax is found it will flash red.

 ## Lamp Usage
 The lamp has 3 states